We remove abandoned or nuisance vehicles that are not being used, or may be a danger to the public.

 6. Vehicles on private land

-Our authority extends only to vehicles abandoned on the highway or estate land.
-Where vehicles have been left on private land, on request of the land owner, we will investigate the vehicle and if it is deemed as abandoned we will remove the vehicle.
+Lambeth extends only to vehicles abandoned on the Lambeth highway or Lambeth estate land.
+Where vehicles have been left on private land, we can only remove the vehicle once approved by the landowner.
+If you have a letter from the landowner please upload it when using the online form.
+When we receive permission to remove the vehicle we will investigate and if it is classed as abandoned we will remove it.

 If the vehicle is not classified as abandoned we are unable to remove it.